korayyenal/Heart-Attack-Prediction/README.md

 My study had several limitations:

 - The raw data had many missing values.
 The solution was to remove rows and features with missing values above a certain threshold (around 40%).
-- I obtained a low accuracy, i.e., around 65%.
-As the next step, one possibility is to use non-linear algorithms such as Deep Neural Networks, which can increase accuracy at the expense of interpretability.
+- I obtained a low accuracy around 65%.
+The reason could be that during the pre-processing, important variables could have been removed.